RemiLELUC/ControlVariateSelection/README.md

 # Control Variate Selection for Monte Carlo Integration

 This is the code associated to the research article "Control Variate Selection for Monte Carlo Integration", Rémi LELUC, François PORTIER, Johan SEGERS.
-See [PDF](https://rdcu.be/cnesX)
+Accepted in *Statistics and Computing 31 (2021)*, see [PDF](https://rdcu.be/cnesX).

-This implementation is made by [Rémi LELUC](https://remileluc.github.io/)
+This implementation is made by [Rémi LELUC](https://remileluc.github.io/).

+## Citation

+> @article{leluc2021control,
+  title={Control variate selection for Monte Carlo integration}, author={Leluc, R{\'e}mi and Portier, Fran{\c{c}}ois and Segers, Johan}, journal={Statistics and Computing}, volume={31},
+  number={4},
+  pages={50},
+  year={2021},
+  publisher={Springer}
+}
+>

+## Abstract

+Monte Carlo integration with variance reduction by means of control variates can be implemented by the ordinary least squares estimator for the intercept in a multiple linear regression model with the integrand as response and the control variates as covariates.
+Even without special knowledge on the integrand, significant efficiency gains can be obtained if the control variate space is sufficiently large.
+Incorporating a large number of control variates in the ordinary least squares procedure may however result in:

+(i) a certain instability of the ordinary least squares estimator

+(ii) a possibly prohibitive computation time

+Regularizing the ordinary least squares estimator by preselecting appropriate control variates via the Lasso turns out to increase the accuracy without additional computational cost.
+The findings in the numerical experiment are confirmed by concentration inequalities for the integration error.

 ## Description